 The Takeaway

-Complementary therapies such as massage, aromatherapy, reflexology, and acupuncture can be invaluable partners in your cancer journey.
-These natural treatments help manage side effects, reduce stress, and enhance your overall well-being.
-When used alongside your medical care, they can bring comfort and balance during this challenging time.
-Embrace the healing touch, calming scents, and restorative energies these therapies offer—your body and mind will thank you for the support.
+Complementary therapies such as massage, aromatherapy, reflexology, and acupuncture can be deeply supportive companions throughout your cancer journey.
+They may help ease common treatment side effects, reduce stress, and enhance overall wellbeing.
+When used alongside medical care, these gentle practices bring comfort, balance, and holistic support for both body and mind.

 REFERENCES